 Dr. Samantha Senda-Cook

-Samantha Senda-Cook is an Assistant Professor in the Communication Studies department.
-Her PhD is from the University of Utah (MA from Colorado State University, BA from Shippensburg University).
+Samantha Senda-Cook is an Assistant Professor in the Communication Studies department and faculty in Environmental Science.
+Her Ph.D. is from the University of Utah (M.A. from Colorado State University, B.A. from Shippensburg University).

 Within the field of communication, Samantha focuses on rhetoric and environmental communication.
-She's particularly interested in how authenticity functions as a rhetorical strategy to shape humans' relationships with the natural world.
-Her current research investigates the connections between masculinity and perceptions of survival in outdoor recreation, how social movements can change the meaning of places, and ethnographic approaches to rhetorical analysis.
+She's particularly interested in how rhetoric shapes humans' relationships with the natural world and how social movement actions function as both touchstone events and everyday practices.
+Her current research investigates ethnographic approaches to rhetorical analysis and everyday practices as sites of resistance in urban areas.
 When not working on a paper or preparing for class, she's probably trying out a new recipe, reading a mystery novel, or biking the hills of Omaha.
-For more information about Samantha and her vitae, please see her website at sendacook.wordpress.com.
+For more information about Samantha and her vitae, please see her website.